Jim Price (tight end)

-James G. Price (born October 2, 1966) is a former American football tight end in the National Football League for the Los Angeles Rams, Dallas Cowboys and the St. Louis Rams.
-He played college football at Stanford University.
+James G. Price (born October 2, 1966) is an American former professional football player who was a tight end in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys and the St. Louis Rams.
+He played college football for the Stanford Cardinal.

-Early years
+Early life

 Price grew up in Montville, New Jersey and played high school football at Montville Township High School, where he was a teammate of future NFL defensive end Lester Archambeau.

-He also practiced baseball and basketball.
+He also played baseball and basketball.

 College career

 Price accepted a football scholarship from Stanford University.
-As a freshman, he was a reserve player behind Eric Snelson, making 6 receptions for 50 yards.
+As a freshman, he was a reserve player behind Eric Snelson, making six receptions for 50 yards.

-As a sophomore, he was named the starter at tight end, collecting 15 receptions for 235 yards and 4 receiving touchdowns (tied for 8th in the PAC-10).
-As a junior, he had 13 receptions for 126 yards and 3 receiving touchdowns.
+As a sophomore, he was named the starter at tight end, collecting 15 receptions for 235 yards and four receiving touchdowns (tied for eighth in the Pac-10).
+As a junior, he had 13 receptions for 126 yards and three receiving touchdowns.

-His best year came as a senior, recording 45 receptions (second on the team and tied for 8th in the PAC-10) for 391 yards (third on the team) and no receiving touchdowns.
+His best year came as a senior, recording 45 receptions (second on the team and tied for eighth in the Pac-10) for 391 yards (third on the team) and no receiving touchdowns.
 He played his best game that season against Notre Dame, tying a school record with 14 catches.
-He finished his college career with 79 receptions for 802 yards and 8 touchdowns.
+He finished his college career with 79 receptions for 802 yards and eight touchdowns.

 He also practiced baseball, where he was a starting pitcher for two seasons, which included the 1987 National Championship team.

 Professional career

 Los Angeles Rams

-Price was signed as an undrafted free agent by the Los Angeles Rams after the 1990 NFL Draft.
+Price was signed as an undrafted free agent by the Los Angeles Rams after the 1990 NFL draft.
 On October 3, he was signed to the practice squad.

-In 1991, he started 6 games, while posting 34 receptions (third on the team) for 410 yards and 2 touchdowns.
+In 1991, he started six games, while posting 34 receptions (third on the team) for 410 yards and two touchdowns.
 On November 25, he suffered a fractured right fibula against the San Francisco 49ers in the twelfth game of the season.
 On November 26, he was placed on the injured reserve list.

-In 1992, he tallied 35 receptions (fourth on the team) for 324 yards and 2 touchdowns.
+In 1992, he tallied 35 receptions (fourth on the team) for 324 yards and two touchdowns.

-In 1993, he had a contract holdout for 51 days, and although he was signed on September 6, he didn't play that year for the Rams, sitting out 3 games and being declared inactive for one contest.
+In 1993, he had a contract holdout for 51 days, and although he was signed on September 6, he didn't play that year for the Rams, sitting out three games and being declared inactive for one contest.
 On October 5, he was traded to the Dallas Cowboys in exchange for a sixth-round draft choice (#189-Ronald Edwards).